temporalio/documentation/docs/dev-guide/python/features.md

 ## What are Dynamic Handlers? {#dynamic-handlers}

 Temporal supports Dynamic Workflows, Activities, Signals, and Queries.
-These are unnamed handlers that are invoked if no other statically defined entity with the given name exists.
+These are unnamed handlers that are invoked if no other statically defined handler with the given name exists.

-Dynamic Handlers provide flexibility to handle cases where the names of Workflows, Activities, Signals, or Queries are not known at run time.
+Dynamic Handlers provide flexibility to handle cases where the names of Workflows, Activities, Signals, or Queries aren't known at run time.

 :::warning